lotusnoir/ansible-system_resolv/README.md

 See [variables](/defaults/main.yml) for more details.

 With default variables, this role assume it doesnt change anything on the system.
-You need to set the config variables like in the exemple in order to configure the resolv file.
+You need to set the config variables like in the exemple in order to start configuration.

 ## Examples